-Advances in technology and the increasingly widespread availability of electronic resources have provided several alternatives to the paper-and-pencil administration method.
+Advances in technology and the increasingly widespread availability of electronic resources have provided a number of alternatives to the paper-and-pencil administration method.
 Advances in telephone technology have enabled the use of interactive voice response (IVR) to administer PROs.
-IVR involves a computer audio recording of PRO questions administered via telephone to which people indicate their responses by selecting the appropriate key. ^{127,140} In addition, computer-based administration methods have emerged as feasible alternatives to paper-and-pencil, such as web-based platforms, touchscreen computers, and multimedia platforms that can accommodate people with a range of literacy and computer skills (e.g., Talking Touchscreen/Pantalla Parlanchina, audiovisual computer-assisted self-interviewing ^{127,140-142}).
+IVR involves a computer audio recording of PRO questions administered via telephone to which participants indicate their response by selecting the appropriate key.^{126,139} In addition, a number of computer-based administration methods have emerged as feasible alternatives to paper-and-pencil, such as web-based platforms, touchscreen computers, and multimedia platforms that can accommodate people with a range of literacy and computer skills (e.g., Talking Touchscreen/Pantalla Parlanchina, audiovisual computer-assisted selfinterviewing^{126,139-141}).
 Newer mobile forms of technology such as tablet computers and smartphones also offer promise as newer generation methods of PRO administration.

-The electronic administration methods have advantages that contribute to their increasingly widespread adoption.
-For example, because patients or respondents enter the data themselves, the opportunity for data entry errors is minimal compared with paper-and-pencil administration with separate data entry.
-These electronic methods also typically allow for immediate scoring and feedback, which enhances applications requiring timely results.
-Furthermore, electronic PRO administration has been shown to be practical, acceptable, and cost-effective.
-52 Electronic methods may also provide people with increased comfort when responding to questions about socially undesirable behaviors.
-143

-Nonetheless, these advantages must be considered in light of several important disadvantages.
-First, the cost of purchasing technology-based platforms may exceed that of traditional paper-and-pencil methods.
-Additionally, some patients may experience discomfort with technology or lack the skills necessary to navigate electronic administration methods.
-Moreover, reliance upon methods such as web-based platforms or smartphones raises questions about people's access to these technologies, if they are not provided in the relevant settings as part of clinical practice, quality improvement, or other assessment efforts.
+The electronic administration methods have a number of advantages that contribute to their increasingly widespread adoption.
+For example, because the participant enters the data themselves, there is minimal chance for data entry errors.
+These electronic methods also typically allow for immediate scoring and feedback, which lends well to purposes requiring timely results.
+Furthermore, electronic PRO administration is interactive and has been demonstrated to be practical, acceptable, and cost-effective.51 Electronic methods may also provide participants with increased comfort when responding to questions about socially undesirable behaviors.142 However, these advantages must be considered in light of several important disadvantages.
+First, while electronic PRO administration methods may be cost effective, the cost of purchasing technology-based platforms may exceed that of traditional paper-and-pencil methods.
+Additionally, some participants may experience discomfort with technology or lack the skills necessary to navigate electronic administration methods.
+Moreover, reliance upon methods such as web-based platforms or smartphones raises questions about participants' access to these technologies, if they are not provided to them as part of the study.

-The availability of multiple methods of PRO administration highlights the importance of measurement equivalence across methods.
-He assurement equivalence is determined by comparing the psychometric properties of the data obtained via paper-based administration and the data collected through electronic-based administration.
-It can be assessed via cognitive testing, usability testing, equivalence testing, or psychometric testing (or various combinations of these techniques).
-A growing body of research documents the equivalence of electronic and paper-and-pencil administration of PROs.
-These findings support the viability of electronic PRO administration as an alternative to paper-and-pencil methods.
+The availability of multiple methods of PRO administration highlights the importance of measurement equivalence across methods.139 Measurement equivalence is determined by comparing the psychometric properties of the data obtained via paper-based administration and electronic-based administration.139 It can be assessed via cognitive testing, usability testing, equivalence testing, or psychometric testing.139 A growing body of research findings support the equivalence of electronic and paper-and-pencil administration of PROs.143-145 These findings support the viability of electronic PRO administration as an alternative to paper-and-pencil methods.

 In addition to measurement equivalence, patient privacy is another concern that cuts across both paper-and-pencil and electronic administration methods, albeit in differing ways.
-For paper-based PROs, physical transfer of the PRO measure from patient to provider, as well as the physical existence of the completed PRO instruments may pose risks to the privacy and confidentiality of patients' responses.
-Privacy also emerges as a concern about electronic-based methods, given potential security breaches related to transfer of data, computer errors, or unauthorized access to patient-reported data.
-These threats underscore the need for reliable and secure electronic platforms to protect patients' privacy in the context of PRO assessment.
+In the case of paper-based PROs, the physical transfer of the PRO measure from patient to provider, as well as the physical existence of the PRO confers threat to the privacy of patients' responses.
+Privacy also emerges as a concern with electronic-based methods, given the potential security concerns related to transfer of data or unauthorized access to patient-reported data.
+This underscores the need for reliable and secure electronic platforms in order to protect patients' privacy in the context of PRO assessment.